 Now here is where labeling gets my old-school percolator boiling.
 In July of 2013, NBC News did a piece on non-traditional chicken keeping.
 You can read it here.
 This article upsets me for a couple of reasons.

 First, a few people do not accurately sum up the whole.
 I worked in a rescue shelter and I saw some terrible things.
 There are still a lot of good people who take excellent care of their pets.
 Although I haven’t gone door to door, I’d like to think the majority of pet owners are responsible, caring individuals.

 Second, they article seems to label all chicken owners who do not live on traditional farms as hipsters.
 I can assure you that I in no way resemble that picture.

 Now let’s, for a moment, compare apples to apples.
 Here are some direct quotes from the article where I switch out chickens with kittens and puppies.
 Let’s see how that reads out…

 “Despite visions of cute puppies, romps in the yard, and a little sidekick…”

 “Despite visions of adorable kittens, naps together, and undying love…”

-“Cats are being abandoned each year at the nation’s shelters from California to New York as some irresponsible pet owners discover that kittens play with you and the tinkle ball for a few months, but sharpen their nails on your furniture for more than a decade, and that actually raising the cats can be noisy, messy, labor-intensive and expensive.”
+“Cats are being abandoned each year at the nation’s shelters from California to New York as some irresponsible pet owners discover that kittens play with you and the tinkle ball for a few months, but sharpen their nails on your furniture, and that actually raising the cat can be noisy, messy, labor-intensive and expensive.”

 “You get some puppies and they’re very cute, but it’s not as though you can throw them out in the yard and not care for them.”